 While Sebitoli and Kihingami do not offer on-site accommodation, you can conveniently stay in Fort Portal, a charming town in close proximity to these natural wonders.
 Fort Portal boasts a selection of accommodation options to suit various preferences and budgets.
 Notable choices include Mountains of the Moon Hotel, Kyaninga Lodge, Rwenzori View, Kluges Guest Farm, and Dutchess Hotel.
 Alternatively, visitors staying within the Kibale area can make a short drive to Sebitoli and Kihingami for nature walks and birdwatching.

-Trek Africa Tours is your trusted partner in arranging unforgettable Sebitoli and Kihingami Wetlands walks in Kibale Forest National Park, Uganda.
+Trek Africa Expeditions is your trusted partner in arranging unforgettable Sebitoli and Kihingami Wetlands walks in Kibale Forest National Park, Uganda.
 Our expertly crafted itineraries ensure you experience the best of this natural wonderland while catering to your individual interests and preferences.